sila1404/lao_air_writting/Readme.md

 This project is a Bachelor's thesis in Computer Science that implements a Lao character recognition system using air hand writing gestures and converts the recognized text to speech.
 The system uses Computer Vision for hand tracking and gesture recognition, Deep Learning (CNN) for character recognition, and integrates with a Text-to-Speech API for voice output.

+## System Requirements

+**Operating System**: Linux (64-bit) - This project is specifically designed for Linux environments and requires Linux-specific dependencies.

 ### Key Features

 -   Real-time hand gesture tracking for air writing